zonxa/seal/UsingSeal.md

 The simplest way to perform decryption is to call the client’s `decrypt` function.
 This function expects a `Transaction` object that invokes the relevant `seal_approve*` functions.
 The transaction must meet the following requirements:
 - It may only call `seal_approve*` functions.
-- All calls must originate from the same package.
+- All calls must be to  the same package.

 ```typescript
 // Create the Transaction for evaluating the seal_approve function.